 The Kaiser's Armies of WWI carried various combat bayonets designed to fit a designated rifle.
 Rifle types are indicated on the various bayonets being offered.
 Imperial troops and officers frequently carried a large variety of fighting knives.
 Some are made to resemble small bayonets while others are of boot or trench knife style.
-The shapes and types are indicated in the descriptions.

 During the 3rd Reich The K-98 rifle was the mainstay of the German soldier.
 The bayonet designed for attachment to this rifle was completed in a blued finish.
 Usually the pommel and mortise button had proof markings.
 The grip plates were originally made of wood, but after the war began, this became a dark bakelite material, and lastly a reddish ersatz material.
 The matching scabbard was numbered to match the blade stamping.
 Fighting knives were carried by many combat soldiers.
 These knives generally had wood grip plates with single edge.
 The scabbards were usually black painted tube steel with belt loops of spring steel.